World Champions France Back To Winning Ways As Olivier Giroud Ends Goal Drought

 But the Netherlands, which has produced some of the greatest players the game has ever seen, remained tight at the back after the first goal, and their first shot on the French goal yielded an equalizer in the second half after former Liverpool striker Ryan Babel scored his first competitive goal for his country in 13 years.

 However, that was not enough as Chelsea striker Olivier Giroud, who was criticized in some quarters during the World Cup for his lack of proficiency in front of goal, shut up critics by scoring one of the goals of the tournament so far.
-He somehow wrapped his foot around an incoming Mendy cross despite Virgil Van Dijk being right in front of him to give his team all the points in a tightly contested encounter in Paris.
+He somehow wrapped his foot around an incoming Mendy cross despite world’s most expensive defender Virgil van Dijk right in front of him, to give his team all the points in a tightly contested encounter in Paris.

 In the other big game of the night, a full-strength Denmark defeated Wales — still basking in the glory of the 4-1 thrashing they handed out to Ireland just three days ago — by two goals with both strikes coming from Tottenham midfielder Christian Eriksen.